Supervision

 supervision of their blog by the sheriff.
 This means that the sheriff has extended

-access to all content, except for private (Only me), and the node must obey
+access to all content, except private (“Only me”) content, and the node must obey

 the sheriff’s orders.
 Blogs that have not approved the supervision will not be